reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 result in an error if reached.
 This error may be caused for different reasons, which will be explained if encountered.

-One reason this code could be encountered is if there is a branch within a `{!reach} while` loop, which does not contain a `{!reach} continue` statement when it is expected.
+One reason this code could be encountered is if there is a branch within a `{!rsh} while` loop, which does not contain a `{!rsh} continue` statement when it is expected.
-You can fix this by explicitly adding the `{!reach} continue` statement to the erroneous block of code.
+You can fix this by explicitly adding the `{!rsh} continue` statement to the erroneous block of code.

 ## {#RP0000} RP0000

-This error indicates that there is a [circular dependency](https://en.wikipedia.org/wiki/Circular_dependency) in the `{!reach} import`s of your application.
+This error indicates that there is a [circular dependency](https://en.wikipedia.org/wiki/Circular_dependency) in the `{!rsh} import`s of your application.

 You can fix this by refactoring your code to remove the cyclic imports.